 In the 1978 Regents of the University of California v.
 Bakke case, the Supreme Court turned back a constitutional challenge to the use of race in admissions, allowing race to be considered as one of many factors.
 In 2003, the Court in Grutter v.
 Bollinger again narrowly upheld race-conscious admission practices, provided that they are “narrowly tailored” to further student-body diversity.
 The Court noted, however, that public universities' use of such admissions policies "must be limited in time."

-Please join us on June 29 at 12:00 pm ET for a virtual post-decision analysis on SFFA v.
+Watch our virtual post-decision analysis on SFFA v.
 Harvard and SFFA v.
-UNC, featuring Ed Blum, founder of SFFA and architect behind this litigation; Gail Heriot, MI book fellow, member of the U.S. Commission on Civil Rights, and University Professor at the San Diego School of Law; and Wai Wah Chin, MI adjunct fellow and founding president of the Chinese American Citizens Alliance of Greater New York.
-The event will be moderated by Ilya Shapiro, MI senior fellow and director of constitutional studies.
+UNC, featuring Gail Heriot, MI book fellow, member of the U.S. Commission on Civil Rights, and University Professor at the San Diego School of Law; and Wai Wah Chin, MI adjunct fellow and founding president of the Chinese American Citizens Alliance of Greater New York.
+The event was moderated by Ilya Shapiro, MI senior fellow and director of constitutional studies.
+Ed Blum, founder of SFFA and architect behind this litigation, was unable to attend.